dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

 With this model, you don't inherit your attributes from MVC's `IAuthorizationFilter` or `IAuthenticationFilter`.
 You have framework-agnostic attributes and have one or multiple `IActionFilter<T>` implementations for each attribute.

-When it comes to authorization however, I prefer to mark my [command messages](/steven/p/commands/) and [query message](/steven/p/queries/) with an attribute that either sets a permission or role.
+When it comes to authorization, however, I prefer to mark my [command messages](/steven/p/commands/) and [query message](/steven/p/queries/) with an attribute that either sets a permission or role.
 On top of that you can apply a decorator that checks authorization of the user (see for instance [this discussion](https://github.com/dotnetjunkie/solidservices/issues/4)).
 This keeps the authorization rules as close to the definition of your use cases as you possibly can from experience I can say that such model will prevent many security bugs in your application.

 ---
 #### Daniel - 20 January 17